tdymel/sparkle-squad/src/content/news/en/post4.md

 ---
-title: "Successful First Match Day!"
+title: "Successful First Match Day at the Hansa-Pokal!"
-description: "On our first match day, we won both games!"
+description: "The new mixed volleyball team based around Hamburg won its first two games at its debut!"
 pubDate: "Apr 27 2025"
 heroImage: "/spieltag_25_04_27.webp"
 identifier: "4"